thejh/node-astjourney/Readme.md

 [![Build Status](https://secure.travis-ci.org/thejh/node-astjourney.png?branch=master)](http://travis-ci.org/thejh/node-astjourney?branch=master)

-astjourney is a library for reading (yes, no writing yet) javascript ASTs and traversing them.
+astjourney is a library for reading, traversing and writing javascript ASTs.
 It uses uglify-js under the hood, but tries to give you a nicer interface.

 Methods